paulerlic/medical-marijuana-group/README.md

 ##### Data Cleaning and Analysis
 Excel will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Pandas and Python.
 ##### Database Storage
-PostgreSQL is the database we intend to use.
+PostgreSQL is the intended database.
 ##### Machine Learning
-[SciKitLearn is the ML library we'll be using to create a clustering algorithm.
-Our training and testing setup is ___.
-Extra ML verbiage here such as adding Python, Google Colab and Jupyter Notebook].
+SciKitLearn is the machine learning library to be used to create a clustering algorithm using Python, Google Colab and Jupyter Notebook.
 ##### Dashboard
-We will be using Tableau to create a fully functioning and interactive dashboard.
+Tableau will be used by anato create a fully functioning and interactive dashboard.

 ### Dashboard (0 points)
 There are no deliverables associated with the dashboard for this segment.